Bo1atit0/Doug-The-Pug-Coin-Clone/README.md

 # Doug The Pug Coin Clone

-This repository is a clone of the [Doug The Pug Coin](https://www.dougthepugcoin.xyz/) website, built using **React** for learning purposes by our frontend team.
+This repository is a clone of the [Doug The Pug Coin](https://www.dougthepugcoin.xyz/) website, built using **React** for learning purposes.
 The goal of this project is to replicate the design and functionality of the original site using React and modern web development practices.

 ## Table of Contents
 - [Project Overview](#project-overview)